Demo411/multi-cloud-security-portfolio/README.md

 # multi-cloud-security-portfolio

 # Azure Incident Response & Detection Engineering Lab

+## Project Summary

+This project simulates a real-world cloud security monitoring environment using Microsoft Azure and Microsoft Sentinel.
+The objective was to design, deploy, and validate an end-to-end detection pipeline capable of identifying suspicious administrative activity within an Azure subscription.

+The lab specifically simulates a resource group deletion attack to demonstrate how cloud activity logs can be ingested, analyzed, and converted into actionable security incidents within a SIEM platform.

+## Problem Simulated

+Cloud environments rely heavily on administrative actions.
+If a malicious or compromised account deletes critical infrastructure (e.g., a resource group), organizations must detect and respond immediately.

+This project demonstrates:

+- Subscription-level Azure Activity Log ingestion
+- Custom KQL detection rule creation
+- MITRE ATT&CK mapping (T1078 – Valid Accounts)
+- Incident generation and validation in Microsoft Sentinel
+- Telemetry troubleshooting when diagnostic settings were misconfigured
+- Infrastructure automation using Terraform

 ## Overview
 Built a multi-cloud detection engineering lab in Azure using Microsoft Sentinel as a SIEM platform.
 Implemented subscription-level logging, custom KQL detection rules, and simulated attack scenarios.